kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 // AuthorizationPolicySpec defines the desired state of AuthorizationPolicy. type AuthorizationPolicySpec struct {
     // TargetRef identifies the resource this policy is attached to.
+    // (will be translated to CEL later):
+    //   - When Kind is Pod, Name MUST be Empty, Selector MUST be set, Max targetRef length is 1.
+    //   - Otherwise multiple refs as long as Kind isn't Pod, selector MUST NOT be set
     // +kubebuilder:validation:Required
     TargetRefs []gatewayv1.PolicyTargetReferenceWithLabelSelectors `json:"targetRefs"`